Tyler-Hostetler/BioSynthNexus/README.md

 #### Get the BGCs that contain the PFam(s) of interest
+1. Start BioSynthNexus via one of the above methods
-1. Upload the GNN generated for protein X
+2. Click the `Upload` button to open the file explorer window and select the GNN *.sqlite file generated for protein X
-2. Enter the PFam(s) into the input field
+3. Enter the PFam(s) into the input field
-3. Select `BGC ID` as the Output Type
+4. Select `BGC ID` as the Output Type
-4. Click `Search`
+5. Click `Search`
    1. Displayed will be all BGCs that contain at least one protein associated with the given PFam

-#### Get the Accession IDs for each of proteins associated with an inputed PFam
+#### Get the Accession IDs for each of proteins associated with the specified PFam
 1. Click `Replace Input with Output`
 2. Enter your PFam into the `Secondary Input` Field
 3. Select `Accessions from BGC by PFam` as the Output Type